 A big advance in weaponry came in 1570 with the invention of the flintlock firing mechanism, which employed shaped flints mounted on metal arms.
 Depressing the trigger moved the arm forward, striking the flint against an iron plate to produce sparks, which ignited the powder.
 During the 1700s, the manufacture of precisely shaped “gunflints” was an important industry in England and France.
 Both countries exported millions of gunflints each year around the world.

 The introduction of modern percussion firing caps made gunflints obsolete in the 1830s.
-At the same time, the appearance of the friction-chemical match negated the need for other types of flint-steel-percussion fire-making devices.
+At the same time, the appearance of the friction-chemical match negated the need for other types of flint-steel percussion fire-making devices.
 By then, chemists had finally answered the centuries-old question of why pyrite and steel emitted sparks when struck with harder objects.
 The explanation was instantaneous chemical oxidation.

-oxygen to break down into ions of iron and sulfur, which ultimately recombine into sulfuric acid and various iron hydroxides.
-This slow, natural process emits much heat—enough, in fact, to warm the walls of pyrite-rich, underground mines.
+Pyrite is unstable and undergoes slow oxidation, combining with water and atmospheric oxygen to break down into ions of iron and sulfur, which ultimately recombine into sulfuric acid and various iron hydroxides.
+This slow, natural process emits much heat—enough to warm the walls of pyrite-rich, underground mines.

 In percussion fire making, hard, sharp flint shatters the pyrite surface into microscopic particles, breaking its covalent bonds and releasing heat.
 Now exposed to atmospheric oxygen, these already hot pyrite particles instantaneously oxidize and release even more heat.
 Because this heat is released too quickly to dissipate, it forms a shower of visible sparks.